BayanAlserhani/Student-Profile/Solidity, Standards & Interfaces.md

-Creating a neew ERC20 contract and deploy it to my MetaMask account after connecting with Kovan Testnet network.
+Creating a new ERC20 contract and deploy it to my MetaMask account after connecting with Kovan Testnet network.

 ![image](https://user-images.githubusercontent.com/91940257/146655797-55786a42-8896-4432-86da-8e3f544fc9cc.png)